 So, how is the real you – your authentic self – revealed during recovery?
 It occurs through traversing the rugged terrain of the recovery journey.
 Recovery is a convoluted journey which loops back onto itself, taking you back over the same territory many times.
 Let me first share this quote by former booze-hound, Mishka Shubaly:

 “The only way to succeed is to fail… over & over & over again.
 Just get right in your head with failing; that’s how you succeed.

-Mishka’s “failing over & over” is relevant here because it nicely describes the progression along the path of recovery.
+Mishka’s “failing over & over” is relevant here because it elegantly describes the progression along the path of recovery.
 Recovery is a succession of failures, of mistakes, of wrong turns, of bad decisions, of bad choices.
 Over and over.
-But, this isn’t the disaster it sounds, because if we persist along the recovery path our self-knowledge evolves as a result of undergoing all these derailments.
+But, this isn’t the disaster it sounds to be, because if we persist along the recovery path our self-knowledge evolves as a result of undergoing all these derailments.
 And that’s the message within Mishka’s comment – success comes from failing again and again.
-Success in recovery comes as we learn from the failures, mistakes, bad choices: we learn about ourselves.
+Success in recovery comes as we learn from the failures, mistakes, bad choices, etc.: we learn about ourselves.
 Self-knowledge and self-revelation are the reward, the way to succeed.

 How will you know when you get there?